VirtuallyCreative/virtuallycreative-core/content/_index.md

     section_id: hero
     title: >-
       A digital agency focused on empathy based design and compassonate development.
-We believe in an accessable web for all.
+We believe in an accessable web for all.i
     content: >-
       We are a brand and design practice.
 We work closely with you, your team to deliver inspiring work, which enables your organization to grow.
 [Let's